mfjkri/Telegram-Chatbot/README.md

   Please ensure that the answer only contains `alphanumeric _ @` characters.

   ```
-  # If answer is preceeded by "flag@..." then a warning will be given to user when their answer does not begin with flag@.
+  # If answer is preceeded by "flag@..." then a warning will be given
+  # to user when their answer does not begin with flag@.
   answer: "flag@answer"
   ```

 - `points` : Required [integer]

-  The total score for the challenge.
-Should reflect the difficulty of the challenge.
+  The total score for the challenge before deductions.
+This should reflect the difficulty of the challenge.

   ```
   points: 40